osisoft/Edge-Data-Store-Docs/content/modbus/operational-overview.md

 ## Buffering

 Because the Modbus TCP EDS adapter sends data directly to EDS, buffering capability is not provided.
-EDS acts as a buffer before the data is egressed to either a PI Server or AVEVA Data Hub.
+EDS acts as a buffer before the data is egressed to either a AVEVA Server or AVEVA Data Hub.
 The amount of data stored in EDS is controlled by the following storage parameters:

  - **StreamStorageLimitMb**